 In 2015, Pieter-Dirk Uys turned 70.
 To celebrate, a new collection of his Afrikaans

-plays, Stukke Teater, was published by Human & Rousseau; his newest play, African
+plays, Stukke Teater, was published by Human & Rousseau, and he was chosen as the

-special, Kyknet vir Tannie, produced by Evita’s former secretary, Bokkie Bam (Lizz
+vir Tannie, produced by Evita’s former secretary, Bokkie Bam (Lizz Meiring), with

-Meiring), with greetings from Evita’s far-flung family, and interviews hosted by
+greetings from Evita’s far-flung family, and interviews hosted by Coenie de Villiers.

-In 2016, EVITA SE PERRON, Pieter-Dirk Uys’s cabaret theatre and restaurant in Darling,
+Evita se Perron, Pieter-Dirk Uys’s cabaret theatre and restaurant in Darling, where

-where he lives, will celebrate its 20th anniversary.
-The venue, which Uys converted
+he lives, celebrates its 22nd year in 2018.
+The venue, which Uys converted from the

-from the old Darling railway station, is famous for its satirical garden, Boerassic
+old Darling railway station, isfamous for its satirical garden, Boerassic Park,

-Park, and is the domain of Evita Bezuidenhout, the 'most famous white woman in South
+and is the domain of Evita Bezuidenhout, the 'most famous white woman in South Africa'.

-Africa'.
-The unique museum/nauseum of apartheid artifacts there, reflecting the madness
+The unique museum/nauseum of apartheid artifacts there, reflecting the madness of